 While most scramble to find stability during these uncertain times, Fatima Hassan decided that a global pandemic was the right time to return to where she first cut her teeth as a human rights lawyer and activist.
 Why now?
 Because, now more than ever, the country needs to prepare for yet another battle of equity for its most marginalised residents — and Hassan believes that the law can be used as a tool for redress once again.

-Hassan, who left her position as the executive director of Open Societies Foundations South Africa, is the founder and head of HJI, and she’s not new to the social justice and human rights law sectors.
+Hassan, who left her position as the executive director of Open Society Foundation for South Africa in mid-2019, after 6 years, is the founder and head of HJI, and she’s not new to the social justice and human rights law sectors.
 She’s litigated against the South African government, private employers and pharmaceutical companies during the country’s HIV epidemic while she worked at the Aids Law Project, which represented the Treatment Action Campaign (TAC).
 The TAC was at the forefront of the struggle for access to medicines and treatment for people living with HIV during the “dark days of Aids denialism”.

 The idea through this initiative is to encourage a new generation of young black men and women to join civil society and the type of work HJI is trying to pursue so that we actually have better health outcomes, not just for Covid-19, but on a whole range of issues where inequity is actually driving poor health outcomes and is driving poor public health in South Africa.